StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 -------------------------------------------

 Suricata is able to run at speed like 40Gbps with full ETPro ruleset loaded.
-This means around 60000 signatures loaded and inspecting as a best case scenario 3,333,333 packets per second.
+This means that around 60000 signatures are loaded and Suricata needs to inpsect all of them at the speed of 3,333,333 packets per second (which is a best case scenario at 40Gbps).

 This means there is a budget of .000000000005 second per rule.
 And, in this .005 ns per rule, Suricata must do protocol analysis, content matching and runs regular expression.